saket13/youtube_fetch/README.md

 ## Further Optimizations (For this Use Case - To the best of my knowledge)

 - Application Level
-1. Using AsyncIO and its libraries for handling HTTP requests using event loop and coroutines.
+1. Using AsyncIO and its libraries for handling HTTP requests asynchronously using event loop and coroutines.
-2. Implement Payload Compression to save amount of data transferred.
+2. Implementing Payload Compression to save amount of data transferred.
 3. Decoupling fetching of videos from Youtube API and saving to DB using Redis and Celery, like simple Pub-Sub to scale more.
 4. Using a faster runtime of Python something like JIT compiler.
 5. Sharing frequently accessed memory of application instances.